-But then history is only ever read, listened-to, viewed in-light of the present.
-This is a profoundly important piece of theatre, both internationally relevant, posing questions that we still grapple with today, yet with local roots deeper than a New Forest oak.
+But then history is only ever read, listened-to, viewed-in light of the present.
+This is a profoundly important piece of theatre, both internationally relevant, posing questions that we still grapple with today, yet with local roots deep as a New Forest oak.

 How apt that this story was chosen as the inaugural production for this brand-new arts venue.
 Part of a cultural renaissance in Southampton, a city finally recovering from the damage inflicted by Hitler’s brutal bombing over two generations ago.